-By now if you follow this blog or the GCD social media channels, then you’ll know how important it is for you to have a Google My Business listing.
+By now if you follow this blog or the GCD social media channels, then you’ll know how important it is for you to have a Google Business Post listing.
 But did you know, you should be checking on this weekly and adding a new post?

 - Sharing new updates, events, products and offers with your audience right from the search result pages (let’s admit it, we’re lazy and we prefer information right in front of us rather than having to search for it)

 - Claiming you more real estate on the search result pages (which on a small mobile screen can mean a lot!)